foundryvtt/pf2e/README.md

 - Functionality is not complete with plenty of work remaining.
 - If you find any issues or have any feedback please let me know.

-### FVTT Version:
+### VTT Support:
-- Tested with FVTT v0.5.3.
+Tested with the following virtual table top platforms:

-### Installation Instructions

-To install the system, follow these instructions:

-1. Start FVTT and browse to the Game Systems tab in the Configuration and Setup menu
-2. Select the Install System button and enter the following URL: https://gitlab.com/hooking/foundry-vtt---pathfinder-2e/raw/master/system.json
-3. Click Install and wait for installation to complete
-4. Create a new world using the PF2e system.

-### Recommended Modules:
+*  Foundry VTT v0.5.3.

+Note: The following modules are recommended with Foundry VTT:
-* Combat Utility Belt: This module amoung many other great things it does addes labelled conditions for pf2e.
+* Combat Utility Belt: This module amoung many other great things it does addes labelled conditions for status effects.
-* Token Mold: Allows you to override the default token settings for bestiary monsters if you prefer to have your bars and labels configured differently.

 ### Shoutouts